MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-extensions-data-replication.md

 ---
-title: Cloud copy of your data | Microsoft Docs
+title: Business Central Intelligent Cloud Extensions | Microsoft Docs
-description: Use the Data Replication extension to create a cloud copy of your data so you are connected to the intelligent cloud.
+description: Use this data replication extension to create a cloud copy of your data so you are connected to the intelligent cloud.
 author: edupont04
 manager: edupont
 ms.service: dynamics365-business-central